- Creating a Guide

 - Find a clutter-free table or flat workspace.

 - iFixit guide photos are 4:3.
-If possible, shoot to a 4:3 aspect ration (landscape, not portrait) so you don’t have to crop your images.
+If possible, shoot to a 4:3 aspect ratio (landscape, not portrait) so you don’t have to crop your images.
 Most point-and-shoot cameras use a 4:3 aspect ratio automatically, while DSLRs shoot in 3:2.

 - Use your hands/tools in each shot to demonstrate the action being performed.